The Art Biz Blog is the blog for Art Biz Coach, which offers services and products to help artists build profitable businesses.

 You shouldn’t buy any of my products or services until you have learned to trust me and grown to believe that what I offer can be valuable to you.

 Sign up for my 6-part complimentary video series and weekly Art Biz Insider newsletter.
 I think you’ll have a pretty good idea as to whether you and I are a good fit after you’ve watched the series and read a number of my newsletters.
-You can sign up at the top of this page.
+You can sign up at the top of the right sidebar on this very page → ↑.

 2. Decide what you need.